MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-discovery-methods.md

 -   The type of discovery that is being run

-Because Network Discovery does not create messages to alert you when discovery has finished, you can use the following procedure to verify when discovery has finished.
+Because Network Discovery doesn't create messages to alert you when discovery has finished, you can use the following procedure to verify when discovery has finished.

 ##### To verify that Network Discovery has finished